What are Hypobaric Chamber Benefits?

 The hypoxic state is made possible by a sophisticated, computer-controlled pumping system which creates constant and rapid pressure changes within the CVAC pod.
 The barometric pressure is adjusted during your CVAC therapy session to simulate increases and decreases in altitude, that range from sea level to over 22,500 feet.

-The Benefits of a CVAC Hypobaric Chamber Session
+The CVAC Hypobaric Chamber Session

 The creators of the machine, CVAC Systems, Inc., maintain that CVAC therapy has many of the same benefits as intense exercise.
 Comparing exercise to a CVAC session, the creators state that while both exercise and CVAC challenge the body in order to improve fitness, CVAC does so by varying air pressure, causing the body to adapt to the increased demand caused by the changes.
 As the body naturally adapts to the changes in air pressure, fitness is improved and accelerated.